syncfusion-content/flutter-docs/Flutter/chart/axis-customization.md

 ![Plot Offset](images/axis-customization/plot_offset.jpg)

-### Maximum number of labels per 100 pixels
+### Maximum number of labels per 100 logical pixels

-By default, a maximum of 3 labels are displayed for each 100 pixels in axis.
-The maximum number of labels that should be present within 100 pixels length can be customized using the [`maximumLabels`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/maximumLabels.html) property of an axis.
+By default, a maximum of 3 labels are displayed for each 100 logical pixels in axis.
+The maximum number of labels that should be present within 100 logical pixels length can be customized using the [`maximumLabels`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/maximumLabels.html) property of an axis.
 This property is applicable only for automatic range calculation and will not work if you set value for **interval** property of an axis.

 {% highlight dart %}